The Future of the Automotive Industry - 3D Printing Takes the Wheel

 Since the beginning, the automotive sector has been taking advantage of 3D printing for manufacturing and design applications.
 With a quick turn around rate, companies are able to produce concept models, functional prototypes, and manufacturing aids in a short amount of time.
 With this technology at hand, today’s technologies have drastically improved from the idea of a prototype to the full production of 3D printed vehicles like the Local Motors Strati concept car.

-Automotive industries are seeing the positive effects of using additive The-Future-of-the -Automotive-Industry-3D-printing-takes-the-wheel1manufacturing.
+Automotive industries are seeing the positive effects of using additive manufacturing.
 Paul Susalla, the section supervisor of Rapid Manufacturing at Ford stated, “You can come up with a really optimized part at the end of the day…That’s all because of the speed with which we can produce the prototype parts without tooling.”
 Not only are 3D printed prototypes great for a fast turnaround, but statistics are being proven with numbers.

 The proof